jdubchak/swiss_population/swiss_population/results/README.md

-This directory will contain all tidy data sets and results.
+This directory will contain all result figures.